lefela444/Vocabulary.com-AutoBot/README.md

 You are tired for making vocabulary.com assignments?
 You want to do something else but you can't because you have an homework?
 <br>BOTS ARE SOLUTION!
 With this bot, you can pass: AUDIO and TEXT challenge. **WARINGING:** THE BOT HAVE ONLY 80% OF SUCCESS RATE.
 IT CAN CRASH AT ANY MOMENT.
 STILL ON DEVELOPEMENT.
 WHEN YOU ARE AT ABOUT **80%**.
 CHECK IF THE BOT CAN STILL SOLVE OR YOU WILL NEED TO DO IT BY YOUR SELF!

+# Disclaimer:
+> If you use this bot, YOU actually won't gain any knowledge.
+It is recommended that you solve your assignments on your own !
+THIS BOT IS FOR EDUCATION PURPOSE ONLY.
+IF YOU USE IT TO DO YOUR HOMEWORK AND SOMEONE DISCOVER IT, I DO **NOT** TAKE THE RESPONSABILITY.

 # [UPDATED] BETA v1.1 [The code will be updated if needed!]

 Automatically solves "Vocabulary.com" Assignments.